Athozs/hass-additional-ca/README.md

 ### 2.2.
 HAOS - Home Assistant Operating System

-To install without HACS, if you're running Home Assistant from HAOS:
+To install _Additional CA_ integration without HACS, if you're running Home Assistant from HAOS:

 * Go to the [Add-on store](https://my.home-assistant.io/redirect/supervisor_store/)
-* Install one of the SSH add-ons (you need to enable advanced mode in your user profile to see them)
+* Install one of the SSH add-ons (you need to enable "Advanced mode" in your user profile to see them: Click your login name at the bottom left of the screen -> Enable Advanced mode)
 * Configure the SSH add-on you chose by following the documentation for it
 * Start the SSH add-on
 * Connect to the SSH add-on
-* Download the latest release of _Additional CA_ from Github (.zip):
+* Download the latest release of _Additional CA_ from Github (.zip archive):

 ```shell
 wget https://github.com/Athozs/hass-additional-ca/releases/latest/download/additional_ca.zip